-When conflict hits the workplace, it can come in a variety of types that have different impacts and stresses on the workplace.
-Workplace conflict can stop productivity and interfere with the culture of the team or company as a whole.
-Workplace conflict needs to be addressed quickly and efficiently to ensure that the issues are resolved.
-However, the best methods of resolution and the best practices will require that the type of workplace conflict affecting the company is identified.
-Understanding where the conflict is coming from will help the workplace find the best way to resolve it.
-By establishing a definition of workplace conflict and discussing the various types of workplace conflict that a company may encounter, this article seeks to help workplaces identify and resolve workplace conflict before it interferes with the work to be done.
+Understanding where the conflict in the workplace is coming from will help the workplace find the best way to begin the conflict resolution process.
+By establishing a definition of workplace conflict and discussing the various types of workplace conflicts that a company may encounter, this article seeks to help workplaces identify and resolve conflict before it interferes with the work environment and overall productivity.

 Defining Workplace Conflict